 If you have requested and enabled your COE HPC account and would now like to get the most out of your use of the cluster, here are some helpful hints to optimize your experience:

-Some software is already available to you through your default executable path.
+Some software is already available to you through your default executable paths.
 Other software is managed and made available using Lmod (lua-based environment modules).
-Examples of software available via the modules system include Anaconda, Cmake, Cuda, GCC, Intel compilers, MPI, Python, and R. For instance, suppose you have already reserved a GPU in Step 5 but now you need access to Cuda for your GPU programming.
+Examples of software available via the modules system include Cmake, Cuda, compilers (e.g. GCC, LLVM, Intel, Nvidia), MPI, Python, and R. For instance, suppose you have already reserved a GPU in Step 5 but now you need access to Cuda for your GPU programming.
 To see available Cuda versions, do:

 module avail cuda